jstetich/FOCB_WQ/Analysis/FOCB-Continuous-Time-and-Tide.md

   filter(! is.na(month))
 ```

-WE plot against time shifted by six hours, so the value of zero is six
+We plot against time shifted by six hours, so the value of zero is six
 a.m, which should be about the coolest time of day.

 ``` r